Sanyam8055/100-Days-of-ML/README.md

 - Read about CGAN and its effectiveness on Face aging models.
 - Read about CartoonGAN: Generative Adversarial Networks for Photo Cartoonization.
 - Reads about Autoencoders and theirs differences with VAE.
+## Day 17 (10-04-20) :Conditional Generative Adversarial Network
+- Trained a CGAN for MNIST for 40k iterations
+- Archieved discriminator accuracy of 72% and reduced Generator accuracy to 24%